 Ever wanted to make it super easy and embed a video in a client or prospect’s email to reduce the friction for them to play?
 There are pros and cons to every approach, but there are a few options to consider on how to fake it.

 Option 1: GIF/Screenshot of video as the teaser image

 The first option is to use either a GIF with a short clip or a screenshot from the video as a teaser image for the video.
 Incorporating player elements from YouTube or your other video host can help reinforce what to expect. imgflip or giphy will both help you make a GIF out of a video clip that you can then embed into the video, and set the link target to the real video link on YouTube.

-Pros: GIFs animated in the email and most email readers support GIFs now.
+Pros: GIFs are animated in the email and most email readers support GIFs now.

-Cons: Extra graphics work and if your images get blocked, it won’t look right.
+Cons: Extra graphics work and if your images get blocked, they won’t look right.

-Option 2: Paste in the link, let the email reader figure it out
+Option 2: Paste in the link, and let the email reader figure it out

 Checking the “do not track” option on this link will not encode it

 Here’s what a working automatic embed looks like in Outlook (when it works)

 Gmail shows YouTube videos as attachments to the email